 Buyers will be logged in, and so eCommerce systems have to manage accounts and users.
 Some corporate clients want to have a “B2C-like” experience when purchasing online, which means functions such as responsive pages, product images and videos, shopping carts, recommendations, wish lists, powerful search, and other customer service features.
 Other customers want to be able to upload an Excel purchase list on the eCommerce portal and have that transformed into an order.

-Robust B2B eCommerce platforms also enable sales reps to place orders on behalf of customers.
+Robust B2B eCommerce platforms also enable sales and service teams to place orders on behalf of customers.
 So although the “traditional” user of an eCommerce platform is the client, the sales teams may also be users and create orders.
-Most B2B platforms have a call center/sales order entry system that should be used in lieu of the CRM application.
+Most B2B platforms have a call center or sales order entry system that should be used in lieu of the CRM application.

 A single B2B sales platform for both buyers and sellers is the most ideal and efficient use of investment dollars.